EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-call-smart-contract-read-only-queries.md

 ```

 ## Summary
-In conclusion, by following these instructions you are call a smart contract read-only action.
+In conclusion, by following these instructions you are able to call a smart contract read-only action.